John-Rivero/Data-Analyst-Portfolio/2. Economic Growth vs Fertility Rate/README.md

 ## 1. Ask

- - Task: Cconduct an evaluation of Gross Domestic Product (GDP) data and fertility rates of countries from 2010 to 2020, with the aim of determining whether there is a relationship between a country's wealth and its fertility rate.
+ - Task: Cconduct an evaluation of Gross Domestic Product (GDP) data and fertility rates of Asian countries from 2010 to 2020, with the aim of determining whether there is a relationship between a country's wealth and its fertility rate.

  - Primary Stakeholder: Genesis Incorporation